kubevirt/kubevirt/docs/cluster-configuration.md

 **Default**: `false`

+### deployKubeSecondaryDNS Feature Gate
+Set the `deployKubeSecondaryDNS` feature gate to true to allow deploying KubeSecondaryDNS by CNAO.
+For additional information, see here: [KubeSecondaryDNS](https://github.com/kubevirt/kubesecondarydns)

+**Default**: `false`

 ### nonRoot Feature Gate
 Set the `nonRoot` feature gate to false in order to not run your virtual machines in rootless virt-launcher.